 - Educate yourself with reliable information

-Melissa Kramer, founder of Live UTI Free, says the first step is to educate yourself with reliable information.
-James Dickenson recommends that women drink plenty of fluids when they begin to experience discomfort or an infection coming on.
+Kramer, founder of Live UTI Free, says the first step is to educate yourself with reliable information.
+For example, James Dickenson recommends that women drink plenty of fluids when they begin to experience discomfort or an infection coming on.
 Some urinary tract irritation or infections can be cleared simply by drinking lots of fluids.

 Although D-mannose, cranberry juice and supplements are often talked about when preventing or treating rUTIs, they lack concrete scientific backing and evidence of effectiveness according to Dickenson.

 - Antibiotics usage should be considered carefully

 Dickenson says, “Many early infections can be defeated by the intrinsic capability of the lining of the urethra and bladder so antibiotics are not needed for many attacks.”

 Dickenson recommends sodium citrate, an over the counter urine alkalizing agent that reduces irritation or Pyridium (phenopyridine), a prescription that can be obtained from a physician before antibiotics.
 Pyridium can relieve symptoms such as pain, burning and urgency to urinate.

 Antibiotics have many side effects that can often affect your gut health.
 Overuse of antibiotics may also cause yeast infections or bacterial vaginosis (BV) over time.